Elon Musk safe for now as U.S. judge urges Tesla CEO, SEC to end tweet dispute

 The SEC said the earlier tweet conflicted with Tesla’s Jan.
 30 outlook, when it targeted annualized Model 3 production exceeding 500,000 as soon as the fourth quarter, and projected 360,000 to 400,000 vehicle deliveries this year.

-Musk’s lawyers countered that the earlier tweet merely restated a forecast he had given on Jan.
-30, and that the SEC conceded during settlement talks that Musk did not need pre-approval for all tweets about his company.
+Musk’s lawyers countered that the earlier tweet contained nothing new, and that the SEC had conceded during settlement talks that Musk did not need pre-approval for all tweets about Tesla.

-At Thursday’s hearing, SEC lawyer Cheryl Crumpton said that if Musk were held in contempt, the regulator might ask Nathan to require regular reports about his oversight by Tesla lawyers, including whether they vetted his statements and if not why.
+At the hearing, SEC lawyer Cheryl Crumpton said a contempt finding could require Musk to file regular reports about how Tesla lawyers are overseeing his tweets.

-Noting that Musk had called his $20 million fine “worth it,” Crumpton said the threat of higher potential fines might also be needed to convince Musk that further violations would be “not worth it.”
+Noting that Musk had called his $20 million fine “worth it,” Crumpton said the threat of higher potential fines might also be needed to show that further violations would be “not worth it.”

 Crumpton also faulted what she called Tesla’s “troubling” conduct.
 “Tesla still appears to be unwilling to exercise any meaningful control over the conduct of its CEO,” she said.

-The SEC did not accuse Tesla of contempt.
+Tesla was not accused of contempt.

-Musk’s lawyer, John Hueston, countered that the “ambiguity” of the settlement made further punishment for his client unfair.
+Musk’s lawyer, John Hueston, countered that the “ambiguity” of the settlement made “the hard penalty of contempt” unfair.

-“There simply is not a clear enough standard to use the hard penalty of contempt,” he said.

 The “funding secured” tweet had sent Tesla’s share price up as much as 13.3 percent.
 Musk’s privatization plan was at best in an early stage, however, and financing was not in place.

+SEC Chairman Jay Clayton has said he does not favor draconian penalties that could harm investors, saying when Musk settled that “the skills and support of certain individuals may be important to the future success of a company.”

-The legal battle has not stopped Musk from being an outspoken critic of the SEC.
+Musk remains an outspoken critic of the SEC.

-Since it began last September, he has labeled the SEC the “Shortseller Enrichment Commission,” recalling his attacks on investors who sell Tesla stock short.
+Since the case began, he has dubbed the regulator the “Shortseller Enrichment Commission,” recalling his attacks on investors who sell Tesla stock short.

 And in the early morning of Feb.
 26, after the SEC filed its contempt motion, Musk tweeted: “Something is broken with SEC oversight.”

-“A fine is not going to be that big of a deal for him,” said Henning, the Wayne State law professor.
-“A key question is going to be how much is Musk going to dig his heels in and refuse to accept any additional conditions.”

-As he prepared to enter the courthouse.
-Musk told reporters: “I have a great respect for the justice system.”
+As he prepared to enter the courthouse, Musk told reporters: “I have a great respect for the justice system.”

 Asked whether he also respected the SEC, Musk laughed, before turning to go inside.

-Reporting by Brendan Pierson and Jonathan Stempel in New York; Additional reporting by Alexandria Sage in San Francisco and Jan Wolfe in Washington; Editing by Lisa Shumaker
+Reporting by Brendan Pierson and Jonathan Stempel in New York; Additional reporting by Alexandria Sage in San Francisco, Michelle Price and Jan Wolfe in Washington, and Sayanti Chakraborty in Bengaluru; Editing by Lisa Shumaker